CredentialCompassJump to FAQ

 Real Estate Broker Licensing in New York

-Review current requirements, exam details, renewal cycle, and salary outlook for real estate broker in New York, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for real estate broker in New York, including See agency and board contact links.

 Application Fee